 - Level 7 – Post Graduate Engineer

-There are even opportunities for you to even do a degree apprenticeship in engineering.
-This is the best of both academic study at university and the experience you'd get from working with an employer on an apprenticeship.
-You'll be studying at university for 20% of your time, working towards your degree which you'll be applying to your work all the time, even working on projects that your employer suggests.
-Your responsibilities will improve over the time you're there and you'll be learning from employers, your likely to even have a mentor who will support you on your work-based projects and at work.
+A degree apprenticeship in engineering makes the most of both academic study at university and the experience you’d get from working with an employer on an apprenticeship.
+You’ll be studying at university for 20% of your time, working towards your degree which you’ll be applying to your work all the time, even becoming engaged on projects that your employer suggests.
+Your responsibilities will improve over the time you’re there, learning experienced colleagues.
+You’re even likely to have a mentor who will support you and aid you in your work-based projects.

-Currently there aren't degree apprenticeships in manufacturing however they are being developed and you can still work in the industry.
+Currently there aren’t degree apprenticeships in manufacturing, however, they are being developed and you can still work in the industry through other means.
 For example, there are degree apprenticeships in supply chain, a sector closely linked to manufacturing.

 - General Engineering BEng (Hons)